Is Dairy Healthy and Do Humans Need it?

 Cow’s milk vs human milk

 The composition of milk varies widely from animal to animal, providing the perfect first food for the young of each particular species.
-A seal’s milk, for example, is extraordinarily fatty (50 per cent fat) so that seal pups can grow very quickly, depositing a thick layer of blubber that will protect them from the cold and sustain them as they learn to hunt for themselves.
+A seal’s milk, for example, is extraordinarily fatty; 50 per cent fat compared to just three to five per cent fat in human milk.
+This is so that seal pups can grow very quickly, depositing a thick layer of blubber that will protect them from the cold and sustain them as they learn to hunt for themselves.
 Just as we are different from seals, we are different from cows too!
-It won’t surprise you, then, that cow’s milk is very different from human milk – which is why you mustn’t give off-the-shelf cows’ milk to infants under the age of one and why cow’s milk is reformulated into infant formula, in an attempt to replicate human milk.
+It won’t surprise you, then, that cow’s milk is very different from human milk – which is why you mustn’t give off-the-shelf cow’s milk to infants under the age of one and why cow’s milk must be reformulated into infant formula, in an attempt to replicate human milk.

 Cow’s Milk vs Plant Milks